Department of Finance (Northern Ireland)

 The Department of Finance (DoF, An Roinn Airgeadais, Ulster-Scots: Männystrie o Siller) is a devolved Northern Ireland government department in the Northern Ireland Executive.
 The minister with overall responsibility for the department is the Minister for Finance.
+The incumbent Minister is John O'Dowd.

 The department was previously called the Department of Finance and Personnel (DFP) before its name change on 9 May 2016.

 Aim

 DoF's overall aim is to help the Northern Ireland Executive "secure the most appropriate and effective use of resources and services for the benefit of the community".

-The incumbent Minister is Conor Murphy.

 Responsibilities

 The department is responsible for the following policy areas: